pnp/blog/content/post/microsoft-365-pnp-weekly-episode-123.md

--   April\'s currently role and focus areas as a Cloud Advocate
+-   April's currently role and focus areas as a Cloud Advocate
 -   Her experiences while starting her career in IT with her role models being for example [Cathy Dew](https://twitter.com/catpaint1) (Microsoft) and [Laura Rodgers](https://twitter.com/WonderLaura) (IW